 CBD has the non-intoxicating (i.e, non-psychoactive) effects of sedation, anti-anxiety, and antidepressant on the brain.
 In the body, CBD has other effects such as antioxidant, anti-inflammatory, anti-spasmodic, anti-proliferative, analgesic, neuroprotective, anti-psychotic, anti-emetic (anti-nausea) (Leafly, 2017).

-The side effects of THC and CBD are also known.
-These side effects of THC and CBD include (Theisen, E. (n.d.):
+The side effects of THC and CBD are also known (Theisen, E. (n.d.):

 Many of these side effects can be dosage-related (i.e., the higher the dose the stronger or more side effects a patient may experience).
 The discussion of side effects also has an unusual twist in relation to THC and CBD.
 It is known that CBD does have antagonistic effects on the receptors of THC.
-Thus, it is possible to use CBD to mitigate/decrease the side effects of THC.
+This means it is possible to use CBD to mitigate or decrease the side effects of THC.

-Knowing the effects and side effects of both THC and CBD also helps to provide some guidance in choosing a product.
+Knowing the effects and side effects of both THC and CBD in one product also helps to provide some guidance in choosing a product.
 By being able to read a product’s label, patients can determine the type of effects and side effects to expect.
-When looking at a label, knowing the concentration ratios of THC to CBD provides an initial starting point of evaluating the product’s purpose.
-As can be seen in the table above (LUKA, 2017), the ratios can help guide a new or experienced patient to choose where to begin based on effects and side effects.
-In general:

 · High CBD and low THC percentages — perfect for medicinal users who want to experience multiple medical effects without getting high or euphoric.